Scores killed as rebels battle to break siege of Damascus suburbs

 "It is a ferocious fight between the two sides because it's a struggle over our ultimate fate here," said Bara Abdelrahman, a media activist with the rebel Islam Army brigades in the area.

-The conflict in Syria has killed more than 100,000 people, according to the United Nations, and is also destabilizing Syria's neighbors.
+The conflict in Syria has killed more than 100,000 people, according to the United Nations, and is also destabilising Syria's neighbours.

 Foreign powers are trying to bring the warring sides together for a peace conference in Switzerland before the end of the year, dubbed 'Geneva 2'.
 On Sunday, Syria's peace envoy Lakhdar Brahimi met with members of the opposition to discuss the talks, which many rebel groups have rejected without a clear guarantee that Assad will step down.

-Note: (This story has been corrected to fix the spelling of U.S. secretary of state's name in penultimate paragraph)